 Visiting a Patient

 Open Visiting hours are 5 am.-9 p.m.
 Check with the patient’s nurse about the best time and length for visits.
-Instructions for after open visiting hours : before 11 p.m., visitors must check in at the Security desk at the main entrance; from 11 p.m. to 5 a.m., visitors need to check in at the Emergency Department at the corner of Cherry Street and Minor Avenue.
+Apart from those hours, visitors must check in at the Security desk at the main entrance.

 Plan your visit

 Please speak with the patient’s nurse about the best time and length for visits.
 If possible, plan your visit with the patient's other family members or friends so that not everyone comes at the same time.
 Visits may be limited only if the patient needs more rest or as a courtesy to another patient sharing the same room.

 If you have an illness that's easily spread to others (such as a cold, cough, flu, chicken pox, measles, mumps) please do not visit patients.

 To prevent the spread of germs, we ask that all visitors use alcohol gel or wash their hands before visiting patients.

 Please be sure that children you bring with you for a patient visit are always supervised by an adult.

 We know that pets are often members of the patient’s family.
 However, due to general health issues, only licensed service and therapy animals may visit patients.